huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 that stream.

-The client MUST send the response on the same stream, and MUST indicate through the STREAM FIN mechanism mechanism that no further data will be sent on that stream.
+The client MUST send the response on the same stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on that stream.

 Therefore a single server initiated DNS transaction consumes a single stream.